 Price: $180 | Panel: 24″ IPS | Resolution: 1920×1080 | Refresh Rate: 180Hz | Response Time: 1ms GtG

-The cheapest gaming monitor worth buying.
-180Hz IPS for $180 — that’s insane value.
+The cheapest gaming monitor worth buying — and I mean that.
+180Hz IPS for $180 is insane value.
 The colors are good (100% sRGB), the response time is fast enough for most games, and the stand has height adjustment (rare at this price).
-Best for: strict budgets and secondary monitors.
+Best for strict budgets and secondary monitors.

 1440p Monitors